The minimal principle: because being an open standard is not enough.

 Experts see complexity as the biggest threat to software security.
 This is why many of them are critical or even hostile towards standards.
 1

 To get an understanding of the risks let us take a look at how a computer deals with written characters.
 A commonly used standard is Latin-9 (ISO/IEC 8859-15).
 It enables a computer to handle text in more than 20 languages - mostly western European ones.
 For a single electronic character, encoded in Latin-9, there are 256 different possible values it can have.
 A new standard called Unicode (ISO 10646) is supposed to encode all languages of the world.
 Therefore it comes with more than a million possible values per character.
-To make things worse, a single character could be encoded in several different ways (what does this mean exatly?BER2: There are two or more numbers (saved in the computer, like written down) that may represent the same character.).
+To make things worse, a single character could be encoded in several different ways.
 For example in "UTF-8" or "UCS-2".
 On one side Unicode is a blessing: Once implemented correctly an application is prepared to handle hundreds of languages.
 On the other hand a programmer cannot fully calculate in her head all the effects a character might have when looking at the source code of a software.
 With the 256 cases of Latin-9 she could.
 With Unicode the possibility of overview gets lost.
 A clever attacker might find combinations the developer did not think of.
 This happens on a regular basis.
 Here are two examples: 1. the IDN homograph attack plays tricks on the users with similar looking Internet addresses.
 Cyrillic from the Unicode-Fonts is well suited to this.
 2. The developers of a well known webserver fell prey to the possibilities of Unicode in URLs.

 Unsurprisingly there are more applications out there that can handle Latin-9 better than Unicode.
 It is the same problem with every "fat" data-format: There are applications that do not understand the more exotic features, if not just because it has become impossible to test the myriad of features.
 The software will advertise that it can read data-format “X” - but whether this works in practice is questionable.